TheDeNuke/Divergences-of-Darkness-Rework-Public/README.md

 - China also needs a complete rework.
 Likely won’t get around to either China or India until a Victoria 3 release though.
 - Germany feels a bit railroaded currently and only has a few potential outcomes but that will be addressed in release four along with Italy and the North Balkans
 - There is a general lack of event GFX and thus we are always looking for people to actually help in this particular department.
+- There is a province in Bohemia without pops.
+We know.

 Credits: